Everything You Need To Know About Employee Value Proposition

 The Building Blocks Of Employee Value Proposition(EVP)

 You thought you could get away from this, right!
 Whatever you do, you still need to maintain the industry standard of the salary offered.
-Offer too less salary, no amount of benefits and freebies can stop your employees from stepping out the door.
+Offer too little compensation, no amount of benefits, and freebies can stop your employees from stepping out the door.
 Offer too much and see the hole in your company’s pockets become bigger.

 Not just the initial salary we are talking about.
 Your company should be a great place to earn promotions and raises based on performance.
 Also, your evaluation of performance should be fair and transparent.
 Make you have a quantified approach to evaluating performance.

 Having a fair, transparent, and generous helps in attracting talent and reducing attrition in your company.